 It’s not a good idea for your chinchilla to sleep with you.
 In fact, they shouldn’t sleep anywhere outside of their cage.
 These animals are fragile, and sleeping out of their cage poses a serious risk to their health.

 It’s usually recommended that chinchilla cages are not kept inside your bedroom because chinchillas can be very disruptive.
-They become very active at night, and it is likely that they will disrupt your sleep.
+They become very active at night, and they will likely disrupt your sleep.

 Can chinchillas sleep too much?

 Chinchillas are crepuscular animals.
-Their activity levels are highest while you are sleeping, so while it might appear that your chinchilla has very low energy levels, they probably don’t.
+Their activity levels are highest while you sleep, so while your chinchilla might have very low energy levels, they probably don’t.
 You just might not be awake when they’re most active.
 It’s normal for chinchillas to have only a few minutes of activity and go back to sleep during the day.

 Do chinchillas dream?